-But names like “Georgetown” and “Gonzaga” and “Marquette” do not tell a full story of Jesuit ministries.
-The works are far broader in scope, extending from middle schools in the inner city to refugee camps near Iraq, from retreat houses with an ocean view to parishes reaching out to the poor and oppressed.
+But names like “Loyola” and “Gonzaga” and “Georgetown” do not tell a full story of Jesuit ministries.
+The works are far broader in scope, extending from middle schools in the inner city to refugee camps overseas, from retreat houses on the water to parishes reaching out to the poor and oppressed.
 Jesuits — together with their lay collaborators — are called to these and many other ministries.

 During the first days of his papacy, Pope Francis added his heartfelt prayers.
 The first Jesuit pontiff asked that the Lord “illuminate and accompany all Jesuits” along these paths.
 When he visited the Maryland Province in September 2015, he challenged, "Let us seek for others the same possibilities which we seek for ourselves."